Why Accreditation is Important

 All exams on the Total Testing platform are NCCRS Accredited.
 Since 1973, NCCRS (National College Credit Recommendation Service, formerly National PONSI) has evaluated training and education programs offered outside the traditional college classroom setting and translating them into college credit equivalencies.
 Over 1,500 cooperating colleges and universities work with NCCRS granting college credit based on NCCRS credit recommendations and in accordance with their own transfer policies.

-Daemen College is accredited by the Middle States Commission on Higher Education (MSCHE.)
+Daemen University is accredited by the Middle States Commission on Higher Education (MSCHE.)
 The Middle States Commission on Higher Education is a regional accrediting body recognized by the Council for Higher Education Accreditation (CHEA), April 2013 and the U.S. Department of Education (USDE).